 To find answers, astronomers turn to the places where new planets are currently forming: protoplanetary disks — in a sense, baby sisters of our solar system.

 Such disks form when a vast cloud of interstellar gas and dust condenses under the effect of gravity before collapsing into a swirling disk.
 At the center of the protoplanetary disk shines a young star, only a few million years old.
-As microscopic dust particles coalesce to sand grains, and sand grains stick together to form pebbles, and pebbles pile up to become asteroids and ultimately planets, a planetary system much like our solar system is born.
+As microscopic dust particles coalesce into sand grains, and sand grains stick together to form pebbles, and pebbles pile up to become asteroids and ultimately planets, a planetary system much like our solar system is born.

 “These disks are very short-lived,” Dong explains.
 “Over time the material dissipates, but we don’t know exactly how that happens.
 What we do know is that we see disks around stars that are 1 million years old, but we don’t see them around stars that are 10 million years old.”